stormchaserroleplaying/stormchaserRPG/Classes/Expert/index.md

 **Defences:** Choose any 3<br>
 **Skills:** Choose any 3 and upgrade 2 of your skill proficiencies to expertise

-An expert begins play with 2 additional character points to spend and may upgrade
+An expert begins play with 2 additional character points to spend.